freeipa/freeipa-healthcheck/README.md

 The meta source is intended to collect basic information about the run such as the host it is run on and the time it was run.

+# Useful to diagnose a failed installation?

+No. healthcheck compares a known state to the state of the installation.
+If the installation failed then you are guaranteed to get a ton of false positives and all it will tell you is that your installation failed.

 # Testing and development

 The package can be tested and developed in a python virtual environment.